 “When is the best time to start investing?” is a question often asked.
-The simple answer to those who have not made an investment plan, is that they should make it a high priority, preferably starting today.
+The simple answer to those who have not made an investment plan is that they should make it a high priority, preferably starting today.
+Investing is a crucial step towards financial independence, allowing individuals to build wealth over time.
+The earlier you start, the more time your money has to grow through the power of compounding.

 You may not realize it but anyone with a Superannuation Fund has an investment.
 In July.
 2025 the contributions made on your behalf by your employer will be 12% of your salary.
 This is a substantial saving.
 You can also make personal contributions, but you should consider whether it is a good idea to have most of your investments in one entity and whether any rules regarding your superannuation may prevent you from early access if required.
 The big unknown is what changes the government may make to superannuation in the future.